-Seniors who write and present an honors thesis will be eligible to graduate with honors in physics.
-An additional research or independent study course may be required if the student does not have sufficient research experience.
+Seniors who write and present an honors thesis based on substantial research will be eligible to graduate with honors in physics.
 The minimum GPA for honors candidates is 3.5 in the major and 3.0 overall.
 See department faculty for details.